 It’s Christmas!
-Time to eat, drink and celebrate with our friends and family and if you’re anything like us, family also includes our horses!!!!!!
+Time to eat, drink and celebrate with our friends and family, and if you’re anything like us, the family also includes our horses!!!!!!
 Whilst it’s unlikely that you’ll be able to fit them in around the dinner table, you may wish to save them something special to enjoy.
-That’s why we’ve drawn up a list of festive treats that are delicious and most importantly safe for your horse or pony to eat on Christmas Day...
+That’s why we’ve drawn up a list of Christmas horse treats that are delicious and most importantly safe for your horse or pony to eat on Christmas Day...

 - If feeding a mash or soaked feed, why not try adding a little peppermint oil or cinnamon as a festive flavour?

-- Many fruits can be fed safely in small amounts so why not try breaking away from the traditional apple and try offering your horse something a little more exotic?
+- Many fruits can be fed safely in small amounts as horse treats, so why not try breaking away from the traditional apple this christmas and try offering your horse something a little more exotic?
 Possible options include bananas, pears or melon.
 Tinned pumpkin is a particular favourite in the US!

 - Stout and other ales are a traditional Christmas day treat for many horses but should only be given in small amounts.
 A ‘glug’ added to your horse’s feed is fine but resist the temptation to pour in the whole bottle!